Tens of millions of dollars pour into Prop 8 which seeks to limit dialysis center profits

 “I think it is possible that a few clinics could close,” said LoSasso, “but they’d invariably tend to be in places that are lower-income neighborhoods.”

-Bryan Wong, director of Oakland-based, Fresenius-owned East Bay Medical Care dialysis center, said Proposition 8 would harm his “racially diverse and economically disadvantaged” patients.
+Bryan Wong, director of a Fresenius-owned Medical Care dialysis center in Oakland, said Proposition 8 would harm his “racially diverse and economically disadvantaged” patients.

 Since residents in lower-income neighborhoods usually have no choice but to rely on federal programs, dialysis clinics in these areas generate less profit through reimbursement from insurers.
 “None of my patients have private insurance,” he said.